SebKerz/SebKerz.github.io/_pages/about.md

   - /about.html
 ---

-# Research
 My main research interests are in the prediction, analysis and control of dynamical systems from data.
-In particular, I'm interested in the tradeoff between safety and performance, stochastic and robust decision-making under uncertainty and the intersection between machine learning and control/dynamical systems.
+In particular, I'm interested in the tradeoff between safety and performance, stochastic and robust decision-making under uncertainty and the intersection between machine learning, control and dynamical systems.

 # Project work
 Human-robot collaboration and manipulation in uncertain environments